How to get Great WordPress SEO with the Yoast SEO Plugin

 Yoast SEO > Social

-It’s not necessary to set up social sharing specifics to increase the SEO of your posts, but it’s nice that Yoast has given this option.
+It’s not necessary to set up social previews to increase the SEO of your posts, but it’s nice that Yoast has given this option.

 WordPress SEO with Yoast: A Conclusion

 If you‘re not already using Yoast to improve the SEO of your WordPress website, then you should do so.
-Yoast is a powerful plugin that can help guide you to create better content that targets keywords effectively.
+Yoast is one of the most powerful SEO tools for WordPress, assisting site owners in creating the best content to help with their SEO efforts.

 When using Yoast as a guide toward better WordPress SEO, make sure you obtain a green light for as many of the following items as possible: